 Laura Perry, Deputy City Manager

-Oversees Public Works, the Office of Development Assistance, Human Resources, Parks, Recreation and Open Space, and Library and Cultural Services
+Oversees Public Works, the Office of Development Assistance, Human Resources (under the oversight of Water Department Director Marshall Brown), Parks, Recreation and Open Space, and Library and Cultural Services; also temporarily overseeing Planning and Development Services, including the Energy and Environment Division

 Roberto Venegas, Deputy City Manager

-Oversees Finance, Housing and Community Services, City Clerk's Office, Communications & Marketing, Intergovernmental Relations, and the Office of International and Immigrant Affairs
+Oversees Finance, Housing and Community Services, City Clerk's Office (under the oversight of Senior Development Project Manager Kendall Koca), Communications and Marketing, Intergovernmental Relations, the Office of International and Immigrant Affairs, and Information Technology

 City Manager Organization Chart